-3 Steps to Fighting Content Bandits with Better Website Copyright Protection
+3 Steps to Fight Content Theft with Website Copyright Protection

 The Internet has brought so many wonderful things to the world.
 Information and news are at your fingertips and have never been easier to access.
 However, for anyone who creates anything, the Internet can seem more like the Wild West.
 Content Bandits are raiding and pillaging websites for creative content that they can turn into their own without attributing it to you.